 The NEWwoodworks bunch acquired Rick from the New Energy Works engineering group because they needed a Sensei who would teach them the finer art of beard-growing.
-In his free-time from the facial hair conversations Rick's part of the team that designs & drafts the bespoke cabinetry & other bits of the woodworking shop.
-He's a vintage race car buff, summer resident of the Adirondack Mountains, and company Santa at Christmas.
+These days Rick is enjoying retirement, using his free-time for facial hair conversations, vintage race car fun, and even more time in the Adirondack Mountains.

 A quiet man of few words.
 In fact, this was about all we could muster Charlie to tell us about himself:

 He has 29 years cabinet making experience, 3 children, and for a hobby he does woodturning.
 He volunteers as an ambulance EMT-CC & his cell phone plays Die Valkure.

 With kids Caleb, Desiree, and Hunter, Jay and wife Jenna are busy parents, managing family activities and school, which occupies most of their free time - but in the off chance Jay gets a respite, you can find him camping, hiking, and doing all of those other outdoors-y type things.